 The Summer School hosts a number of readings from popular and local authors, including Harvard faculty, around Harvard Square.
 In the past there have been readings by Paul Harding, author of the novel Tinkers; Tom Perrotta, author of the novel Little Children; and Christina Thompson, author of Come on Shore and We Will Kill and Eat You All: A New Zealand Story.

 The Harvard Summer Writing Program also offers a series of workshops on topics such as Writing the College Application Essay and Using Sources and Avoiding Plagiarism.
-A full schedule of writing program workshops will be available later this spring.
+For more information, download the full schedule of writing program workshops.

 In addition to Harvard libraries and museums, the city of Boston, across the Charles River, has many cultural, historic, and scientific institutions to explore.
 Dance, music, and theater also flourish.
 The Boston Pops Orchestra gives free concerts each summer on the Esplanade along the Charles River, and there are a number of parks and trails in the city.